 shallow

-lets you run fast checks on simple data structures.
+shallow lets you run fast checks on simple data structures.
 It effectively identifies changes in top-level properties when you're working with data structures that don't have nested objects or arrays within them.

 NOTE